 Troubleshooting¶

-Web Server Does Not Start from open_narnia_ui¶
+Web Server Does Not Start¶

 Fix:

-http://localhost:5244manually. - Check if something else is already using port 5244 (
+dotnet run --project src/NexusLabs.Narnia.Weband check the output for errors. - Check if something else is already using port 5244 (

-netstat -an | findstr 5244on Windows). - Change the port by setting
+netstat -an | findstr 5244on Windows). - If using the

 Sessions Not Found by Repository or CWD¶